hugcamrom/PFDA-project/README.md

 This project explores global cybercrime trends using the `cyber_data.csv` dataset, which contains detailed records of cyber-attacks spanning 14 months (October 2022 to December 2023) across 225 countries.
 The dataset includes 77,623 rows and 19 fields, capturing information such as attack vectors, target sectors, and geographical locations.

 The project provides an in-depth analysis of cybercrime trends, highlights vulnerabilities across various sectors, and uses machine learning techniques to predict high-risk scenarios.
-Data visualizations, including pie charts, bar plots, and heatmaps, enhance the analysis for actionable insights.
+Data visualisations, including pie charts, bar plots, and heatmaps, enhance the analysis for actionable insights.

 ## Project Objectives